PrestigeBR/PrestigeBR.github.io/_projects/BoomBears.md

 ## Responsibilities

 With this being a solo project, I was responsible for pretty much everything apart from making the music, coding the Twitch integration plugin and 3D assets.

-Including but not limited to:
+My responsibilities are including but not limited to:
  - Designing all game design aspects.
  - Programming the entire game.
  - Designing and implementing the UI/UX.